Contexts and Tags

 Manage Contexts Manually

-In this mode, you set up and maintain the list of contexts which you want to use, and you assign them to books and documents through Info > Contexts.
-You can use this list of contexts exclusively.
+In this mode, you manually define and maintain the list of contexts you want to use.
+You can then assign these contexts to books and documents via Info > Contexts or by dragging items into the context’s smart book on a Mac.
+This allows you manage the list exclusively.

-You can create and maintain the list of contexts in multiple places, the details depend on the device you are using.
+You can create and maintain the list of contexts in various places, depending on the device you are using.

 • Settings > Contexts > Manage Contexts

-• Add a new context by entering its name in the field New Context at the top of the list.
+• To add a new context, type its name into the New Context field at the top of the list.
+This will immediately create and add the context to your list, ready for use.

-• Rearrange contexts by tapping the Edit button and dragging the contexts into the desired order.
+• To rearrange contexts, tap the Edit button, then drag the contexts into the desired order.

 • Smart Book Contexts

-• Add new contexts from the “+” button.
+• You can add new contexts by tapping the “+” button.

-• Rearrange contexts by selecting custom sort order, then tapping the reorder button and dragging the contexts into the desired order.
-Tap the reorder button again to finish.
+• To rearrange contexts, first select custom sort order.
+Then, tap the reorder button and drag the contexts into your preferred sequence.
+Tap the reorder button again to finalize the arrangement.

 • Info > Contexts

-• When assigning contexts to an item from its Info panel, you can also create new contexts using the textfield at the top of the list.
+When assigning contexts to an item from its Info panel, you can add new contexts by typing in the text field at the top of the list.

 • Smart Book Contexts

-• Add new contexts by right-clicking the smart book Contexts and selecting New Context.
+• To add a new context, right-click the smart book Contexts and choose New Context.

-• In two column mode with outline hidden, you can also delete contexts with a swipe left gesture.
+• In two column mode with the outline hidden, swipe left on a context’s title to delete it.

 • Info > Contexts

-• When assigning contexts from an item’s Info, you can add new contexts directly to the Contexts field.
-Type return to confirm the new context.
+When you assign contexts in an item’s Info pane, you can add new contexts by typing directly in the Contexts field.
+Separate multiple contexts with commas, and type return to confirm your changes.

 Assign Contexts to Books and Documents